Lightnet/dhcraftrs/README.md

   To develop module components is not easy as every part is broke up to handle render and logics.

 # Bevy Engine:
   If you learn from godot or unity engine they work simalar ways.
 As well javascript from react, solid and other frame work design.
 Module components that have common logic.
-Reason is simple to reduce loop and render by query filter components that are need in run time application to not waste cpu or gpu data.
+Reason is simple to reduce loop and render by query filter components that are need in run time application to not waste cpu or gpu data and loop.

   It has basic or same logic like start up, mount, unmount, clean up and other simple logic.